 The loop is popular with mountain bikers, most of whom prefer to cycle in the counter-clockwise direction to avoid a steep climb up Shafter Grade.
 However, in this direction Bolinas Ridge Fire Road is an unpleasantly long uphill pull, during which you mostly see the dirt road rising up directly in front of you.
 In contrast, hiking clockwise you’ll have a steep climb up Shafter Grade, but then there’s a long descent down Bolinas Ridge with some pretty nice sweeping views of the Olema Valley in front of you.

 Start at the Samuel P. Taylor parking lot.
 Walk along the road to the campgrounds, across the auto bridge, and turn left onto the Cross Marin Trail.
-The road is paved at first but it soon becomes dirt.
-The route parallels Sir Francis Drake Boulevard, at one point crossing it on a bridge.
+The road is paved at first but soon becomes dirt.
+The wide leafy road parallels Sir Francis Drake Boulevard, at one point crossing it on a bridge.

 The Cross Marin Trail continues for several miles of flat, easy walking along a former railroad bed under second-growth redwoods.
-This path is popular with local walkers and cyclists as well as the campers from Camp Taylor.
+This path is popular with local walkers and cyclists as well as campers from Camp Taylor.
 Typically for second growth in the bottom of a canyon, the redwoods are dark in color.
-There are also some maples along the stream.
+There are also some maples and bay laurels along the stream.

 Shafter Grade Fire Road ends at a T intersection with the Bolinas Ridge Fire Road.
-To the left, the road passes through some redwood groves that may be old growth, eventually reaching Mount Tamalpais State Park.
-But that’s another hike, so turn left instead.
+To the left, the road passes through some redwood groves, eventually reaching Mount Tamalpais State Park.
+But that’s another hike, so turn right instead.
 The scenic road climbs a little more, winding through open fields and passing through a gate before cresting a hill.
 There’s a nice view of the ridgetop cow pastures with the rolling hills of the Olema Valley below.
-The dirt road actually passes through the cow pasture and on occasion cows may be standing around on the road (once a herd started following me as I walked through).
+The dirt road passes through the cow pasture and on occasion cows may be standing around on the road and may start following you around.

-After passing through another gate, the views open up again.
-They're even better than before, with a sweeping view over the Olema Valley; later, the town of Olema comes into view in the distance, sitting at the tip of Tomales Bay.
+Eventually, though, the views open up again, and they’re even better than before, with a sweeping view over the Olema Valley; later, the town of Olema comes into view in the distance, sitting at the tip of Tomales Bay.

 Jewell Fire Road ends at the shady Cross Marin Trail, which is paved in this area.
 Turn right and head back to the Samuel P. Taylor parking lot.
 Part of the trail passes through a dense second-growth redwood grove; however, a long section around the old mill and town site has been completely cleared of redwoods.